dieterjava/java-spring-mysql-docker/database/README.md

 	* We use the `-p` flag to map port 3306 on our host machine to port 3306 in the container.
 Now, we can log into our container and run queries.
 	* We use th `-d` flag to run in "detached" mode (i.e. in the background).

+1. Confirm the container is running:

+		docker ps -f "ancestor=mysqlondocker"

+	You should see `tomcatondocker` listed.

 1. Let's extract the container id because that is needed to connect directly to it.
 Set this variable in your shell for use later on:

 		container_id=$(docker ps -f "ancestor=mysqlondocker" -q)